 (A) Any person, unless prohibited by law, may represent himself or herself.

-(B) Any party who has a statutory representative must be represented by the designated representative, unless the party submits to this board a letter from the statutory representative authorizing other representation.
+(B) Any party who has a statutory representative must be represented by that representative, unless the party files written authorization from the statutory representative authorizing other representation.

 (C) Provided a party has not been subpoenaed and has authorized his or her representative to represent him or her in all facets of a hearing before the board, that party is not required to appear personally at the hearing.

-(E) One who has entered an appearance as the representative of a party is that party's representative of record unless and until a written withdrawal is filed with the state personnel board of review.
+(E) One who has filed a notice of appearance as the representative of a party is that party's representative of record unless and until a notice of withdrawal is filed with the state personnel board of review.

-(F) If more than one person enters an appearance as a party's representative, communications shall be sent as follows:
+(F) If more than one person files a notice of appearance as a party's representative, communications shall be sent as follows:

-(1) If one of the representatives entering an appearance has been designated, in writing, to receive communications from the board, all communications shall be sent to that representative.
+(1) If one of the representatives who has filed a notice of appearance has been designated, in writing, to receive communications from the board, all communications shall be sent to that representative.

-(2) If no representative has been designated to receive communications from the board, all communications shall be sent to the representative who last entered an appearance.
+(2) If no representative has been designated to receive communications from the board, all communications shall be sent to the representative who last filed a notice of appearance.

-(3) If it is impossible to determine who last entered an appearance, all communications shall be sent to the representative whose name is first in alphabetical order.
+(3) If it is impossible to determine who last filed a notice of appearance, all communications shall be sent to the representative whose name is first in alphabetical order.

 Promulgated Under: 119.03